 I know, because I had to.

-After having lived and worked in a Hebrew-language environment in Israel, my ability to understand the Old Testament has improved.
-And, since most of the prophecies of the Last Days are in the Old Testament, my understanding of those prophecies is clearer than it was 30 years ago.
+After having lived and worked in a Hebrew-language environment in Israel, my ability to understand the Old Testament is much greater than if I had not.
+This is important, since most of the prophecies of the Last Days are in the Old Testament.
 However, learning Hebrew doesn’t solve all of our problems with understanding Old Testament prophecies.
+Fitting these prophetic puzzle pieces together requires permission from God and the active intervention of the Holy Spirit.

-Each of Old Testament prophet presents a somewhat different perspective on what happens.
+Unfortunately, even though I believe that the veil over End Times prophecies is being lifted, they will still be painfully difficult to figure out.
+The writings of each Old Testament prophet presents a somewhat different perspective on what happens.
 And, these views are sometimes hard to place in their proper order.
-They will use different symbolism.
-One prophet will focus on one aspect of the Last Days, while another will focus on a different one.
-And, since God is the Author of these prophecies, this was intentional.
+God gave the prophets different symbols, wording and even borrowed words from a different language.
+One prophet focused on one aspect of the Last Days, while another would concentrate on a different one.
+And, since God is the Author of these prophecies, these differences were intentional.

-Isaiah refers to this in chapter 28, where he talks about how the truth of the Bible is found here a little and there a little:
+Isaiah refers to this in chapter 28, where he talks about how the truth of the Bible is found.
+He says that it’s “here a little and there a little.”
+And, the purpose is so that the wicked won’t understand.

 …That they might go and fall backward, and be broken And snared and caught.